 Next-generation service vessels

-Ulstein Group has a clear ambition of being at the forefront of the technology development required to achieve zero-emission offshore operations.
-One important design aspect in achieving this goal is our innovative hulls, including our novel TWIN X-STERN.
-These ships leverage the advantages of the X-STERN by creating an underwater hull shape that is bi-symmetrical with two main propeller units in each end, ideal for offshore operations requiring continuous positioning.
-The TWIN X-STERN is more manoeuvrable, with low noise for more comfort onboard and the potential to save significant amounts of energy.
+Ulstein has a clear ambition of being at the forefront of the technology development required to achieve zero-emission offshore operations.
+One important design aspect is our innovative hulls, including our novel TWIN X-STERN.
+These ships leverage the advantages of the X-STERN by creating an underwater hull shape that is bi-symmetrical with two main propeller units in each corner, ideal for offshore operations requiring continuous positioning.
+The TWIN X-STERN is more manoeuvrable, with low noise for increased comfort and the potential to save energy.

-By having excellent performance in any direction, and more efficient utilisation of the thrusters, high performance is achieved with the minimum required power.
-The result is significantly more effective operations and reduced energy consumption, which is the key to performing vessel operations with reduced emissions
+High performance is achieved with the minimum required power by having excellent performance in any direction and more efficient utilisation of the thrusters.
+The result is significantly more effective operations and reduced energy consumption, which is the key to performing vessel operations with reduced emissions.

 We are innovators - challenge us!